simonis/GraalJsTest/README.md

     ```
 #### Benchmark results

 The following benchmark results were taken on a [`c5.metal` EC2 instance](https://aws.amazon.com/ec2/instance-types/c5/).
-They display the lowest, average and highest score out of 20 Octane benchmark runs in a single `Context` (except for the "interpreted" runs which didn't use "libgraal" at all and only ran for 3 times).
+They display the lowest, highest and average score out of 20 Octane benchmark runs in a single `Context` (except for the "interpreted" runs which didn't use "libgraal" at all and only ran for 3 times).
+They all used version `23.1.2` of the GraalVM libraries and ran with `-XX:ReservedCodeCacheSize=2g -XX:InitialCodeCacheSize=2g -XX:NonProfiledCodeHeapSize=1500m -XX:-UseCodeCacheFlushing` to make sure that insufficient CodeCache space won't affect the results.
+I turns out that the CodeCache usage is constantly growing with every new Octane run and never gets to a steady state (reaching about ~1gb of code in the non-profiled segment (measured by `jcmd OctaneBenchmarkRunner Compiler.codecache`) and more than 30.000 compiled methods as displayed by the output of `-Dpolyglot.engine.CompilationStatistics=true`).
+This behavior might be due to some dynamic code execution (i.e. using `eval()`) in the benchmark but requires more detailed analysis.

 | JDK | min | max | avg. |
 |--------------------|--------|---------|---------|